Teoctist Arăpașu

 Teoctist (/ro/, born Toader Arăpașu, 7 February 1915 – 30 July 2007) was the Patriarch of the Romanian Orthodox Church from 1986 to 2007.

-Teoctist served his first years as patriarch under the Romanian Communist regime, and was accused by some of collaboration.
+Teoctist served his first years as patriarch in Communist Romania, and was accused by some of collaboration.
 He offered his resignation after the Romanian Revolution of 1989, but was soon restored to office and served a further 17 years.

 A promoter of ecumenical dialogue, Patriarch Teoctist invited Pope John Paul II to visit Romania in 1999.
 It was the first visit of a Pope to a predominantly Eastern Orthodox country since the East-West Schism of 1054.

 Studies and ecclesiastic career

 He was born as the tenth of eleven children of Dumitru and Marghioala Arăpașu, of Tocileni, Botoșani County.
 He attended the primary school in Tocileni (1921–1927).

 In 1928, Arăpașu became a novice at Sihăstria Voronei hermitage, and later at Vorona Monastery.
 He became a monk on 6 August 1935 at the Bistrița-Neamț Monastery.
 In 1940, he began his studies at the Theology School of the University of Bucharest, from which he graduated in 1945.
 On 1 March 1945 he was sent to Iași, where he was ordained hieromonk on 25 March 1945, and archimandrite in 1946.
 Between 1946 and 1947, he studied Literature and Philosophy at the University of Iași.

 At the beginning of 1947, the Holy Synod of the Romanian Orthodox Church revoked Arăpașu's archimandrite rank due to his pro-Communist opinions, the decision being published in the official newsletter of the Romanian Patriarchate, the "Biserica Ortodoxă Română".